Skip to content

 What Does Each Platform Actually Cost?
 Per-Platform Breakdown

 Trillet.
 Two self-serve tiers: Studio at $99/month (3 sub-accounts, 100 included minutes, 3 phone numbers) and Agency at $299/month (unlimited sub-accounts, 300 included minutes, 10 phone numbers).
 Per-minute usage is $0.12 on a native stack Trillet owns end to end.
-Compliance (HIPAA, SOC 2 Type II, GDPR, TCPA, ACMA) is included, as is custom domain, branded client dashboards, outbound agents with Meta and Facebook lead integration, and the Skool community.
+Compliance (HIPAA, SOC 2 Type II, GDPR, TCPA, ACMA) is included, as is custom domain, branded client dashboards, native GoHighLevel CRM, and connectivity to other CRMs and tools through MCP, API and webhooks.
 Yearly billing carries a 20% discount.

 Synthflow.
 No longer an entry-level white-label path.
-The $29 Starter plan carries no white-label rights, and the legacy $1,400/month Agency plan is no longer sold to new users.
-To resell under your own brand you now buy the white-label and reseller toolkit at $2,000/month, or commit to an Enterprise contract that starts around $30,000 per year and bundles white-label in.
-Synthflow's all-in per-minute cost stacks voice engine, language model, and telephony to land roughly $0.13 to $0.24 per minute.
+Synthflow removed its self-serve fixed tiers, including the legacy $1,400/month Agency plan.
+The remaining self-serve option is pay-as-you-go usage with no reseller rights.
+To resell under your own brand you now sign an Enterprise contract that starts around $30,000 per year (roughly $2,500/month) and bundles white-label in, plus pay-as-you-go usage on top.
+Synthflow's all-in per-minute cost stacks voice engine, language model, and managed telephony to land roughly $0.15 to $0.24 per minute.
+Worth noting: Synthflow is genuinely one of the most mature agency platforms here, so the Enterprise floor buys a proven, Accel-backed reseller stack, just not a cheap one.

 VoiceAIWrapper.
-A multi-provider wrapper with four tiers auto-selected by client count: Starter at $29/month (up to 5 clients), Growth at $79/month (6-15 clients), Scale at $249/month (16-100 clients), and Pro at $499/month (100+ clients).
+A multi-provider wrapper with four tiers scaled by client-account cap: Starter at $29/month (2 client accounts, +$15 each additional), Growth at $79/month (5 accounts), Scale at $249/month (10 accounts), and Pro at $499/month (20 accounts).
 It gives agencies buyer-choice across Vapi, Retell, ElevenLabs, Bolna, and UltraVox, but you pay those providers directly at their rates, so voice is provider-passthrough on top of the dashboard fee.
+No tier is unlimited, and the top Pro tier caps at 20 client accounts.
 The signed BAA lands on the $499 Pro tier.

 ChatDash.
-A white-label dashboard for Voiceflow and Retell, billed annually: Starter at $1,200/year (3 client slots, $15 per extra client), Growth at $3,000/year (5 slots, $12 per extra), and Ultimate at $6,000/year (10 slots, $10 per extra).
+A white-label dashboard built on Retell, Vapi, and ElevenLabs (historically Voiceflow), billed annually: Starter at $1,200/year (3 client slots, $15 per extra client), Growth at $3,000/year (5 slots, $12 per extra), and Ultimate at $6,000/year (10 slots, $10 per extra).
 HIPAA is a $200/month add-on across all tiers.
-Because ChatDash is not standalone, the real cost is the ChatDash plan plus a separate Voiceflow or Retell subscription plus that provider's per-minute voice.
+Because ChatDash is not standalone, the real cost is the ChatDash plan plus a separate Retell, Vapi, or ElevenLabs subscription plus that provider's per-minute voice.

 How Should Agencies Price AI Receptionist Services to Clients?